fizzbee-io/fizzbee/README.md

 A Formal specification language and model checker to specify distributed systems.
-Try out now at (Fizzbee Online Playground)(https://fizzbee.io/).
+Try out now at [Fizzbee Online Playground](https://fizzbee.io/).
 No installation needed.

 # Docs
 If you are familiar with [TLA+](https://lamport.azurewebsites.net/tla/tla.html), this would be a quick start